 “The game is 80 minutes and that is a long old time,” said Ford.

-“Even if we start a game not very well, it is still about turning up, keep believing, recognising situations and actioning things.”
+“Even if we start a game not very well, it is still about turning up, keep believing, recognizing situations, and actioning things.”

 England got back into the game against France with two opportunist tries from wing Jonny May.